Dale Resteghini

-Dale Anthony Resteghini (born August 28, 1968), better known as Rage, is a music video and film director and record producer.
-Rage has helmed hundreds of videos for well-known acts from the global superstars to the emerging acts to the niche branded.
-A visually prolific and explosively versatile director, his work ranges from hardcore, heavy metal, rock, punk to hip hop and rap and gangsta rap.
-Rage is the founder of Raging Nation with Kim Resteghini, his wife and partner.
+Dale Anthony Resteghini (born August 28, 1968), known professionally as Rage, is an American music video director and film director.
+He has been credited on music videos for prominent music industry acts in the genres of hardcore, heavy metal, rock, punk, hip hop and gangsta rap.

-Some of the biggest successful music videos Rage has helmed were for International anthems he has directed include "Grand Theft Autumn/Where Is Your Boy" by Fall Out Boy, "Crank That (Soulja Boy)" by Soulja Boy, "We Fly High" by Jim Jones, This Is Why I'm Hot by Mims.
-More recent stylized videos include Diddy and Dirty Money's video for "Love Come Down", The Game and Keyshia Cole's "Game's Pain" and Momhombi and Akon's "Dirty Situation".
+Namely, Resteghini has directed music videos for the singles "Grand Theft Autumn/Where Is Your Boy" by Fall Out Boy, "Crank That (Soulja Boy)" by Soulja Boy, "We Fly High" by Jim Jones, "This Is Why I'm Hot" by Mims, "Love Come Down" by Diddy – Dirty Money, "Game's Pain" by the Game, and "Dirty Situation" by Mohombi, among others.